luontola/web-intro/templates.md

 As a first step towards serving our web site through Sinatra, we can use Sinatra's ability to [serve static files][sinatra-static] to serve our existing HTML and CSS files unmodified.

-In the same folder as `app.rb`, create a new folder called `public` and move your HTML and CSS files and pictures there.
-Then start your web server with `ruby app.rb`, visit <http://localhost:4567/pictures.html> in your web browser and make sure that your site looks the same as before.
+Inside the same folder as `app.rb`, create a new folder called `public` and move your HTML and CSS files and pictures there.
+Then start your web server with `ruby app.rb`, visit <http://localhost:4567/pictures.html> in your web browser and make sure that your site looks the same as before, but this time it's being served to you by a web server the same way as all web sites on the Internet.

 * TODO: avoid åöä in path